krish-p577/krish-p577/README.md

 - 👋 Hi, My name is Krish
-- Currently a Student and The Univeristy oF Toronto
+- Studying at the University Of Toronto
 - Hosting my projects here

 <!---